CaddyGlow/zmk-layout-rs/docs/keyboard_profiles.md

   are mandatory; everything else can be omitted when a keyboard does not need it.

+Profiles can live directly under `profiles/keyboards/<slug>.toml` or inside a keyboard-named folder as `profiles/keyboards/<slug>/profile.toml` so related assets (e.g., key coordinate JSON) can sit alongside the profile.

 ## Top-Level Structure

 Every profile must define at least these keys: